-the Kilpatrick factor to ≤ 30 kW/m and 1, respectively, for all warm cavities, even shortened the whole layout from 11.4m to 10.6m, and kept the beam dynamics performance satisfying.
+From EUROTRANS to MAX, the injector design has lowered the RF power consumption per unit length and the Kilpatrick factor to $\leq 30 \text{kW/m}$ and 1, respectively, for all warm cavities, even shortened the whole layout from 11.4m to 10.6m, and kept the beam dynamics performance satisfying.
 Being very conservative for CW operation and more cost-saving, this design has been taken as the baseline for further studies [5].